elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 Before adding a licence to your training materials, it is important to keep in mind that licences cannot be revoked.
 The materials will remain covered by the licence you chose, even if you decide to stop distributing the materials later on.

-!!! example "Learning activity: choosing a licence " To help you decide which licence is most suitable for your materials, Creative Commons provides a licence chooser.
+!!! example "Learning activity: choosing a licence"
+  To help you decide which licence is most suitable for your materials, Creative Commons provides a licence chooser.
 In the following activity, you will try out the Creative Commons licence chooser for yourself.
   1. Select some of your training materials that you would like to add a licence to.
   2. Try the Creative Commons Licence Chooser to determine which licence is most suitable for your selected materials.